Must – modal auxiliary

 - Our company has increased its income by 20%, therefore, it must be going really strong.

-Must is used to express strong advice, suggestions or recommendations
+To express strong advice, suggestions, or recommendations

 - Listen, you must listen to my friend because he knows what he’s talking about.